hardcode-gmbh/docker-101/docker.md

 # Agenda

-- Discuss your experience (with Docker) so far
+- About you & me
 - What is Docker
 - Why use Docker
 - Writing Dockerfiles